hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

       - Ubuntu 22.04
       - `3.10.16 <https://www.python.org/downloads/release/python-31016/>`_

-Critical ROCm libraries for JAX
+Key ROCm libraries for JAX
 ================================================================================

-The functionality of JAX with ROCm is determined by its underlying library dependencies.
-These critical ROCm components affect the capabilities, performance, and feature set available to developers.
-The versions described are available in ROCm :version:`rocm_version`.
+JAX functionality on ROCm is determined by its underlying library dependencies.
+These ROCm components affect the capabilities, performance, and feature set available to developers.

 .. list-table::
     :header-rows: 1